kmahaley/developers-guide/Windows/Powershell/PowershellPromptSetup.md

             - Locate `jandedobbeleer.omp.json`
                 - at `~\AppData\Local\Programs\oh-my-posh\themes\` OR
                 - search using powershell `Get-ChildItem -Path C:\ -Filter jandedobbeleer.omp.json -Recurse -ErrorAction SilentlyContinue -Force`
-            - If you have existing ProfilePrompt saved Or you can use ProfilePrompt.json from this Git folder `ProfilePrompt.json`
+            - If you have existing PromptProfile saved Or you can use PromptProfile.json from this Git folder `PromptProfile.json`
                 - `code $profile`.
 If you don't have a profile create one.
                 - Later we will update profile.
 Check section **Powershell profile**
             - If you want to create new profile
-                - Open explorer where `jandedobbeleer.omp.json` exists -> copy/paste -> rename  `ProfilePrompt.json`
+                - Open explorer where `jandedobbeleer.omp.json` exists -> copy/paste -> rename  `PromptProfile.json`
                 - Move file to friendly location.
 You can use this across devices
                 - Open file `code PromptProfile.json` -> edit `prompt` section -> Add or remove segments from json file `https://ohmyposh.dev/docs/az`
             - Open new powershell and see the changes